What is a tankless water heater?

-A tankless hot water heater, aka demand water heater, is the heater that doesn’t have a storage tank and heats water on demand.
-Unlike conventional water heaters, where tanks store water and keep stable water temperature until someone turns on the faucet or the washing machine, tankless heaters only heat water when there is an actual demand.
+A tankless hot water heater is the heater that doesn’t have a storage tank and heats water on demand.
+Unlike storage water heaters, where tanks store water and keep a desired water temperature until the user turns on the faucet, tankless heaters heat water only in case of an actual demand.

 The main difference between tankless water heaters and conventional ones is that a tankless will heat the water directly.
 If you turn on the shower, cold water will travel through a pipe to the tankless water heater.
 There is either a gas burner or an electric element that heats the water, providing a constant supply of hot water for however long that shower lasts.
 And you don’t have to worry about running out of hot water while taking the shower because you don’t have to wait for the storage tank to refill as in case with tank water heaters.

 Keep in mind though that the output of a tankless heater can limit its flow rate.
 It is known that tankless water heaters usually provide hot water at a rate of 2-5 gallons a minute, with gas-fired tankless units producing a higher flow rate than units powered by electricity.
 But even gas-fired tankless heaters will not produce enough hot water for someone to take a shower if the dishwasher is also running.
 A potential solution for this problem – installation of a couple tankless water heaters at your property.
 Connect them alongside each other so that they can fulfill any simultaneous hot water needs.
 Another option is to install separate tankless water heaters for different appliances.